-The requirement to achieve the best possible result for Client orders applies to most financial instruments, but does not include spot foreign currency exchange derivatives.
-However, we chose to apply the best execution obligation to these instruments.
+The requirement to achieve the best possible result for Client orders applies to most financial instruments, but does not include spot foreign exchange transactions.

-B.2.
+4. B.2.
 Definitions

 "Best execution" means that we take all sufficient steps to achieve the best possible results for our Clients, taking into account the execution factors.